Gene Autry: Radio and television career

-Beginning in 1950, he produced and starred in his own television show on [CBS through his Flying A Productions studio.
+Beginning in 1950, he produced and starred in his own television show on CBS through his Flying A Productions studio.
 In the late 1950s, Autry also made several appearances on ABC-TV's Jubilee USA.

 Military career

-During World War II, Autry enlisted in the United States Army in 1942, and became a tech sergeant in the United States Army Air Forces.
+During World War II, Autry enlisted in the United States Army in 1942, and became a tech sergeant in the United States Army Air Corps.
 Holding a private pilot certificate, he was determined to become a military pilot and earned his Service Pilot rating in June 1944, serving as a C-109 transport pilot with the rank of flight officer.
 Assigned to a unit of the Air Transport Command, he flew as part of the dangerous airlift operation over the Himalayas between India and China, nicknamed the Hump.

 Rodeo

-In 1942, at the height of his screen popularity, Autry had a string of rodeo stock based in Ardmore, Oklahoma.
+In 1941, at the height of his screen popularity, Autry had a string of rodeo stock based north of Ardmore, Oklahoma.
+It was known as the Flying A Ranch and encompassed 1200 acres.
+It served as headquarters for his traveling rodeo.
+The nearby town of Berwyn, then honored Autry by naming the town after him.
+Thirty Five thousand people attended the ceremony on November 16, 1941.
 A year later, he became a partner in the World Championship Rodeo Company, which furnished livestock for many of the country's major rodeos.
 In 1954, he acquired Montana's top bucking string from the estate of Leo J. Cremer Sr., and put Canadian saddle bronc riding champion Harry Knight in charge of the operation.
 A merger with the World Championship Rodeo Company in 1956 made Autry the sole owner.
 He moved the entire company to a 24000 acre ranch near Fowler, Colorado, with Knight as the working partner in the operation.
 For the next 12 years, they provided livestock for most of the major rodeos in Texas, Colorado, Montana, and Nebraska.
 When the company was sold in 1968, both men continued to be active in rodeo.
 For his work as a livestock contractor, Autry was inducted into the Professional Rodeo Cowboys Association's ProRodeo Hall of Fame in 1979.
 Autry received several honors for his contributions to rodeo.